mne-tools/mne-connectivity/CONTRIBUTING.md

     b.
 Cut/paste the `dev` version's changelog entries from `doc/whats_new.rst` to `doc/whats_new_previous_releases.rst`

     c.
-Run the `tools/generate_citation.py` script with the new major-minor-micro version number as an argument (e.g., `0.8.0`) to update the information in `CITATION.cff`.
+Run the `tools/generate_citation.py` script with the new major-minor-micro version number as an argument (e.g., `0.8.0`) to update the information in `CITATION.cff` (and in turn the package citation in `doc/references.bib`).
 Note, this will use the current date for the release date field.

 3. With the pull request merged, create a release tag for the new major-minor-micro version number (e.g., `v0.8.0`) on the `main` branch, and publish the release on GitHub.